-In our post, “How to Throw an Easy Afternoon Tea Party,” we’ve written in depth about tea party recipes.
+In our post, “How to Host an Easy Afternoon Tea Party,” we’ve written in depth about tea party recipes.
 Be sure to check out that post.
 In summary, serving a variety of savory bites and sweet treats is always appreciated.

 Tea sandwiches, also known as finger sandwiches, are delicate, small, crustless sandwiches that are no bigger than two to three bites.
-Traditional afternoon tea recipes include cucumber tea sandwiches, made with white bread, butter, cream cheese and cucumber.
+Traditional afternoon tea recipes include cucumber tea sandwiches, made with white bread, butter, cream cheese, and cucumber.
 Crustless pumpernickel or grainy bread is perfect for making salmon tea sandwiches with thinly sliced smoked salmon and cream cheese.
 Another popular addition includes egg salad, chicken salad or tuna salad topped with watercress and flavorful spices.